 I could make a mix tape and use genres of music and do a dance: A military band, salsa, classical and ummm Radiohead.

-Oh shit, I’ve left it to the last day and I haven’t decided what to do!!!
+Oh no!
+I’ve left it to the last day and I haven’t decided what to do!!!

 It’s fine, I’ll blag it, no-one will ever know

 I’ll charm them with my quick wit and cheeky smile

 This was an extremely fun piece to produce.
 It is a sort of meta-cognitive piece analysing the act of creating a poem about the temperaments from the perspective of each temperament.